Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.regionCommitments.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
 Updates the specified commitment with the data included in the request.
 Update is performed only on selected fields included as part of update-mask.
-Only the following fields can be modified: auto_renew.
+Only the following fields can be updated: auto_renew and plan.
 */
 await gapi.client.compute.regionCommitments.update({ commitment: "commitment", project: "project", region: "region",  });

 /*
-Transfers GPUs or local SSDs between reservations within commitments.
+Transfers GPUs or Local SSD disks between reservations that are attached to the same commitment.
 */
 await gapi.client.compute.regionCommitments.updateReservations({ commitment: "commitment", project: "project", region: "region",  });